The OpenLab to Ullrigg workflow

-The recent DWIS demonstration at NORCE’s Ullrigg Test Center from 2. - 6.
+The recent DWIS (Drilling and Wells Interoperability Standard) demonstration at NORCE’s Ullrigg Test Center from 2. - 6.
 March 2026 showed the unique capabilities and efficient workflow of OpenLab in practice.
-An important part of the successful demonstration at Ullrigg was the extensive use of OpenLab HIL both before and during the Ullrigg demo.
+An important part of the successful demonstration was the extensive use of OpenLab's HIL (Hardware-In-The-Loop) simulator before and during the Ullrigg demo.

-NORCE and partners of the DigiWells Innovation Program recently completed a successful field demonstration of the DWIS (Drilling and Wells Interoperability Standard) platform combined with autonomous drilling capabilities at the Ullrigg test center.
-OpenLab's unique Hardware-In-The-Loop (HIL) simulator was used extensively before and during this demo.
 You can read more about the Ullrigg demonstration here.

+NORCE and partners of the DigiWells Innovation Program recently completed a successful field demonstration of the DWIS platform combined with autonomous drilling capabilities at the Ullrigg test center.
+OpenLab's unique HIL-simulator was used extensively before and during this demo.
+A key advantage is that it has the same control system and setup as Ullrigg, which makes it easy to switch from OpenLab to Ullrigg, accelerating the testing and qualification of new technology to higher TRL- Technology Readiness Level.

 The Ullrigg demonstration involved contributions from multiple organizations and services, including NOV, Sekal, Halliburton, and NORCE, among others.
-The sponsors of the DigiWells Innovation Program are Aker BP, ConocoPhillips, Equinor, PetroBras, TotalEnergies, and Vår Energi.
+The sponsors of the DigiWells Innovation Program are Aker BP, ConocoPhillips, Equinor, Petrobras, TotalEnergies, and Vår Energi.

 Who is using OpenLab: